sharathsatish/prompt-craft/DEVELOPMENT.md

-# Prompt-Craft NPM Package Setup
+# Prompt-Craft Development Guide

 ## Overview

-This repository now includes a complete npm package configuration to support Continuous Integration (CI) and systematic validation of the CREATE Framework and Quality Pyramid methodology.
+This repository includes a complete development environment setup with npm package configuration, automated validation, and Continuous Integration (CI) support for the CREATE Framework and Quality Pyramid methodology.

 ## Package Components